StanfordASL/Trajectron/README.md

-# Modeling Dynamic Spatiotemporal Graphs
+# The Trajectron: Probabilistic Multi-Agent Trajectory Modeling with Dynamic Spatiotemporal Graphs

-This repository contains the code for [Modeling Multimodal Dynamic Spatiotemporal Graphs](https://arxiv.org/abs/1810.05993) by Boris Ivanovic and Marco Pavone.
+This repository contains the code for [The Trajectron: Probabilistic Multi-Agent Trajectory Modeling with Dynamic Spatiotemporal Graphs](https://arxiv.org/abs/1810.05993) by Boris Ivanovic and Marco Pavone.

+**NOTE**: This repository will be updated in the future (approx. 1 to 1.5 months) to fully match the results in the paper, right now it is slightly outdated.

 ## Installation ##